abuxton/presentations/cote/adoption/Poss.md

 * Recent changes to all-in-one installer.
 * POSS now uses same file structure as PE.
-* You lose some of the tools, but not all of them.
+* You loose some of the tools, but not all of them.
 * Community modules and work make up for a lot of the gaps.

 ~~~SECTION:notes~~~